 Lien claimants with a direct contract with the owner (known as “original contractors” in Oregon) do not have to send preliminary notice to preserve their lien rights; however, original contractors working on “residential structures” worth over $2,000 do have to file what’s known as an Information Notice to Owner within 75 days of job completion.

 Additionally, subcontractors working on the new construction of a single-family residence exhibit a shorter notice deadline, required to send notice just 10 days from first delivering materials.
+Learn more about sending preliminary notice in Washington state.

 Many prime contractors (those who have contracted directly with the property owner) in Washington are not required to send preliminary notice — the contract protects them enough already.
-However, for larger jobs, they are required to provide a Model Disclosure Statement, a different type of preliminary notice document.
+However, for larger jobs, they are required to provide a Washington Model Disclosure Statement, a different type of preliminary notice document.

 So, are you required to send preliminary notice in the state of Washington to preserve your lien rights?
 Put simply, it depends.
 Contact Northwest Lien to ensure you’re filing and sending the correct documents for your unique situation.

 A Notice of Intent to Lien, also called an Intent to Lien letter, is an official demand letter.
 You must take this step after sending preliminary notice but before filing a claim for a mechanic’s lien.
 This document has far more legal weight than the first one, which is routinely sent as a precaution.
-Notice of intent to lien documents, however, warn property owners that you mean business; because they pack such a legal punch, notice of intent documents typically produce better and faster results with contractors seeing payments an average of 20 days later.
+Notice of Intent to Lien documents, however, warn property owners that you mean business; because they pack such a legal punch, Notice of Intent documents typically produce better and faster results with contractors seeing payments an average of 20 days later.

 The standard legal advice with a construction notice is to file both, even if your state doesn’t require it.
 This provides the property owner with plenty of notice that you intend to exercise all legal means of collecting a debt.
 You could also lose your legal right to file a mechanic’s claim if you don’t file the correct documents in order.